nielsberglund/nielsblogsource/content/posts/2021-01-05-write-a-python-39-language-extension-for-sql-server-machine-learning-services.md

 In *Figure 1* we see how I have checked the "Install for all users" box.
 On the SQL Server box you also should install `pandas`: `pip install pandas`, as we will use that in our testing script.
 When you install `pandas`, actually when installing any Python modules, ensure they are installed system-wide, and not for the installing user.

+> **NOTE:** Make sure the Python installation on the SQL Server box is on the `PATH`.

 If you create the Python extension on another machine than where SQL Server is, you do not need to install `pandas`, but you should at least install `numpy`, (`numpy` is part of `pandas`).

 #### CMake for Windows

 CMake is an open-source, cross-platform family of tools designed to build, test and package software.
-I install it via Chocolatey: `choco install cmake -y'.
+I install it via Chocolatey: `choco install cmake -y`.
 Alternatively, you can download CMake from [here][5].

 CMake is used when building the extension, so install it on the box where you will do the build.